|

 establish

 potential differences.
-So, components called resistors
+Components called resistors

 are engineered to provide precise amounts of resistance.